steve-adamsATfoundry/steve-adamsATfoundry/README.md

-- 👋 Hi, I’m Steve #@steve-adamsATfoundry
+- 👋 Hi, I’m Steve, my gitHub handle is: @steve-adamsATfoundry
 - 👀 I’m working on Amber, currently exploring the OpenAssetIO project in conjunction with Research
 - 🌱 I’m currently learning Python and various Nuke tools and workflows
 - 📫 How to reach me ... #email: steve.adams@foundry.com